-Wildfires can introduce toxic chemicals into water systems in several ways:
+Wildfires can introduce harmful chemicals into water systems in several ways:

 It’s important to understand the difference between wildland fires and urban wildfires when considering their impact on water quality.

 Check for advisories from your local water utility.
-If you use a private well, have the water professionally tested for contaminants such as benzene, heavy metals, and VOCs.
+Using a private well, have the water professionally tested for contaminants such as benzene, heavy metals, and VOCs.

 Common contaminants include benzene, toluene, heavy metals, VOCs, and asbestos.
 Your testing should be comprehensive to identify potential risks.

-Yes, activated carbon filters are effective at removing many VOCs and chemicals, including benzene.
-However, professional testing is necessary to ensure the filter addresses your specific contamination.
+Yes, activated carbon filters effectively remove many VOCs and chemicals, including benzene.
+However, professional testing must ensure the filter addresses your specific contamination.

 Inspect the well for visible damage and have it tested for contaminants.
 Avoid using the water until you receive professional test results confirming it is safe.